Communication situations are any kind of situation in which communication takes place.

 Such meetings may involve:

-• evaluating available options;
+• Evaluating available options,

-• voting on the most suitable solutions.
+• Voting on the most suitable solutions, and similar.

-Tips for a successful decision-making meeting
+Tips for successful decision-making meetings

 Decision-making meetings empower every team member to contribute toward finding the best way of reaching the common goal.
 Here’s how to make it effective:

-• Settle on the criteria for decision-making — It helps to have a clear formula for comparing options against each other;
+• Settle on the criteria for decision making.
+It helps to have a clear formula for comparing options against each other.

-• Tap into every team member’s expertise — Each team member has their own role in the project, so consult every one of them on their area of expertise;
+• Tap into every team member’s expertise.
+Each team member has their own role in the project, so consult every one of them on their area of expertise.

 Problem-solving meetings